Torus equivariant K-stability: Appendix

 \section{Appendix}

-In this appendix we present an example of a test-configuration $(\X, \LL)$ with a 1-parameter subgroup $\lambda\!: \C^* \to \Aut(X, L)$ such that the $\lambda$-equivariant filtration $\bar{\chi}$ constructed in the proof of Proposition \ref{weakProp} is not finitely generated.
+In this appendix we present an example of a test-configuration $(\X, \LL)$ with a 1-parameter subgroup $\lambda\!: \C^* \to \Aut(X, L)$ such that the $\lambda$-equivariant filtration $\bar{\chi}$ of Definition \ref{specTCDef} is not finitely generated.
 This is done by adapting a well-known example in the literature on canonical bases of subalgebras, due to Robbiano and Sweedler (\cite{robbiano} Example 1.20).

 Consider the polynomial algebra $\C[t][x, y]$ over the ring $\C[t]$ and let $A$ denote the $\C[t]$-subalgebra generated by

 Then $A \subset R[t]$ is the Rees algebra of a homogeneous, multiplicative, pointwise left bounded finitely generated filtration $\chi$ of the homogeneous coordinate ring $R = \C[x, y]$ of the projective line $(\PP^1, \OO_{\PP^1}(1))$.
 So $\proj_{\C[t]} A$ endowed with its natural Serre bundle $\OO(1)$ is a test-configuration for $\PP^1$.
 Consider the 1-parameter subgroup $\lambda\!: \C^* \to SL(H^0(\PP^1, \OO_{\PP^1}(1)))$ acting by